 Beware of Buying Flood-Damaged Vehicles

 Found a great deal on a car?
 The Insurance Bureau of Canada (IBC) warns Canadians to avoid unknowingly purchasing storm-damaged vehicles.
+Make sure you have your Flood-Damaged car insurance ready before the disaster.
 After flooding disasters, such as those that occurred in Alberta and Ontario in 2013, there are attempts by fraudsters to clean up and resell flood-damaged vehicles.

 Canadians should be cautious when a deal seems too good to be true and should report any suspicious vehicles to the IBC through the tips reporting program at 1-877-IBC-TIPS.

-To protect consumers, IBC, and its member insurance companies have compiled a database of vehicles reported and branded as non-repairable after flooding across southern Alberta and the Greater Toronto Area.
+To protect consumers of Flood-damaged car, IBC, and its member insurance companies have compiled a database of vehicles reported and branded as non-repairable after flooding across southern Alberta and the Greater Toronto Area.

 IMPORTANT NOTE: Any vehicle that has been subjected to flooding to the level of the bottom of the dash must be branded as non-repairable and can no longer be operated on any Canadian road.
 Every Canadian jurisdiction follows these same guidelines.